Waccamaw: Precontact

-People in the area have built sedentary villages since at least 3,000 to 500 BP (Note: Before Present).
-Maize became a staple crop in the regions.
-Complex chiefdoms first arose in the area between 1150 and 1200 AD.
-Tribes neighboring the Waccamaw included the Sewees, Santees, Sampits (Sampa), Winyahs, and Pedees.
+The Indians of the Waccamaw homeland have lived in sedentary towns since at least 3,000 to 500 BP.
+(Note: Before Present) Maize rapidly became a staple crop in the region.
+Large countries began to form during the Mississippian period, which first started in the area between 1150 and 1200 AD.
+Indian tribes neighboring the Waccamaw included the Sewee, Santee, Sampit (Sampa), Winyah, and Pedee.

 16th century

-According to ethnographer John R. Swanton, the Waccamaw may have been one of the first mainland groups of Natives visited by the Spanish explorers in the 16th century.
-Within the second decade of the 16th century, Francisco Gordillo and Pedro de Quexos captured and enslaved several Native Americans, and transported them to the island of Hispaniola where they had a base.
+According to ethnographer John R. Swanton, the Waccamaw may have been one of the first Indian tribes visited by the Spanish conquerors in the 16th century.
+Within the second decade of the 16th century, Francisco Gordillo and Pedro de Quexos captured and enslaved several Native Americans transporting them to the island of Hispaniola, where they had plantations.
 Most died within two years, although they were supposed to have been returned to the mainland.

 One of the Native men kidnapped by the Spanish in 1521, Francisco de Chicora was baptized and learned Spanish.
 He worked for Lucas Vázquez de Ayllón.
 The explorer took him to Spain.
-Chicora told the court chronicler Peter Martyr about more than 20 Indigenous peoples who lived in present-day South Carolina, among which he mentioned the "Chicora" and the "Duhare".
-Their tribal territories comprised the northernmost regions.
+Chicora told the court chronicler Peter Martyr about more than 20 Indigenous nations who lived in present-day South Carolina, among which he mentioned the "Chicora" and the "Duhare."
+Their tribal territories comprised the northernmost regions of Spanish colonial knowledge at the time.

-Swanton believed that Chicora was referring to the peoples who became known as the Waccamaw and the Cape Fear Indians, respectively.
+Swanton argued that Chicora was referring to the peoples who became known as the Waccamaw and the Cape Fear Indians, respectively.

 18th century

 European contact decimated the Waccamaw.
 Having no natural immunity to endemic Eurasian infectious diseases, such as smallpox and measles, the Waccamaw, like many southeastern Native peoples, had high mortality rates from the new diseases.
 The 1715 Carolina colonial census listed their population as 610 total, with 210 men.
-The 1720 census recorded that they had 100 warriors.

-By the early 18th century, the Cheraw, a related Siouan people of the Southeastern Piedmont, tried to recruit the Waccamaw to support the Yamasee and other tribes against English colonists during the Yamasee War in 1715.
+By the early 18th century, the Cheraw tried to recruit the Waccamaw to support the Yamasee and other tribes against English colonists during the Yamasee War in 1715.
+Escaped slaves also gave intel to the Waccamaw tribe about the English colonists, which caused them to join the war.
 The Cheraw made peace with the English.

 The English colonists founded a trading post in Euaunee, "the Great Bluff," in 1716.
+The 1720 census recorded that they had 100 warriors.
 The Waccamaw engaged in a brief war against the South Carolina colony in 1720, and 60 Waccamaw men, women, and children were either killed or captured by the colonists as a result.

+Adoption by the Catawba

 In 1755, John Evans noted in his journal that Cherokee and Natchez warriors killed some Waccamaw and Pedee "in the white people’s settlements."

-19th century

-The surviving Waccamaw grew corn for their own use.
-In the later 19th century, they cultivated tobacco and cotton as commodity crops, on a small scale, as did yeomen among the neighboring African-American freedmen and European-Americans.
-Waccamaw Siouan people in the late 19th century in North Carolina farmed diverse crops on inherited lands, but agriculture was depressed.
-They increasingly turned to wage labor by the end of the century.
-Men collected turpentine from pine trees to supplement their income, while women grew cash crops, including tobacco and cotton, and /or worked as domestic laborers and farm hands.
+The same year, Governor James Glen informed Catawba chief King Haigler that the South Carolina colony had played a role in persuading the Cheraw, Waccamaw, and Pedee to join the Catawba.